nypesap/nypesap.github.io/docs/2020/inst/step-5.md

-# Step 5 - Set the parameters for activation key and log mode
+# Step 5 - Set the parameters for activation key, log mode and target system

 1. Go to SAP Gui transaction **ZFACENADMIN** and press the button labeled: *2.
 Edit configuration*.
 Pressing the button will open a maintenance view for table ZNYPEFACEN_SC: